domenic/promises-unwrapping/README.md

 ###  NewPromiseCapability ( C )

 The abstract operation NewPromiseCapability takes a constructor function, and attempts to use that constructor function in the fashion of the built-in `Promise` constructor to create a Promise object and extract its resolve and reject functions.
-The promise plus the resolve and reject functions are used to initialize a new PromiseCapability record which is returned as the value of this abstraction operation.
+The promise plus the resolve and reject functions are used to initialise a new PromiseCapability record which is returned as the value of this abstract operation.
 This is useful to support subclassing, as this operation is generic on any constructor that calls a passed executor argument in the same way as the Promise constructor.
 We use it to generalize static methods of the Promise constructor to any subclass.

 1. If IsConstructor(_C_) is **false**, throw a **TypeError**.
 1. Assert: _C_ is a constructor function that supports the parameter conventions of the `Promise` constructor.